RipperOnik/Retail-Store/README.md

 # Retail-Store
 ## Description
 This is an online retail store where you can order products and add them for sale.
+View the deployed webapp here https://retail-store-ripperonik.onrender.com/
 ## Features
 - Authentication/Authorization
 - Resetting password